-Thirteen Athletes from Germany will be competing in the Paralympic Games in Sochi, Russia from March 7-16.
-Seven men and six women will compete in the alpine skiing, Nordic combined, and para-snowboarding events.
+Thirteen Athletes from Germany are competing in the Paralympic Games in Sochi from March 7-16.
+Seven men and six women are competing in the alpine skiing, Nordic combined, and para-snowboarding events.

 The Bundesliga is the name most people associate with the top league in German soccer but it is in fact the title given to a far-reaching net of organizations which support and promote the game all over Germany.
 Here, we give you a quick run down.

 Germans love horseback riding and equestrian sports.
 On the international level, equestrian sport is also one of Germany’s most successful.
 Thanks to its long tradition of horsemanship, Germany has produced many world champions in jumping and dressage events.

 Whether in a sea, a local lake, “the bathing ship” or the neighborhood pool, Germans gravitate to cool and refreshing waters in hot months.
 The history of bathing and spas in Germany can be traced back to ancient Roman times.

 Friedrich Ludwig Jahn held his first public gymnastics instruction at the Hasenheide park in Berlin in June 1811.
 This marked the birth of the German gymnastics movement, whose mission involved sport as well as politics.
 His followers introduced gymnastics in the US.